Resources

 Storage and Limits

 It’s important to understand how much storage your organization has and how much is being used.
 Salesforce provides storage but it is limited by edition.
-You can learn more here
+Hitting Salesforce governor limits or data storage caps can significantly impact system performance, report load times, and developer and user productivity.
+You can learn more about Salesforce storage allocation in their official documentation.

 Usage Trends

-Understanding the data usage metrics in your Salesforce is also important when it comes to archiving.
+Understanding Salesforce data usage metrics is also important when it comes to archiving.
 First, be sure to have the necessary tools to evaluate your volume of data and track trends.
 You can use API like Odaseva Cockpit, built on Salesforce Einstein Analytics, to provide multiple dashboards and monitor your data usage and trends.
 The app also helps you to identify misuse or unusual events.
 Read more about Odaseva Advanced Analytics here.

 Use the Best Tool

-A misunderstanding among Salesforce users is that Salesforce provides backup and archiving each organization needs.
-The fact is, each organization is primarily responsible for its own data.
+A misunderstanding among Salesforce users is that Salesforce provides all the backup and archiving an organization needs.
+The fact is, each organization is primarily responsible for its own data under Salesforce's shared responsibility model.

 When selecting a data backup and archiving tool for Salesforce, it’s important to find a tool that is certified by Salesforce and has a proven track record of successful backup and archiving.
-It should be intuitive, easy to use and most of all: effective.
+It should be intuitive, easy to use, and most of all: effective.
+Enterprise-grade Salesforce archiving solutions should provide four key capabilities:

 1. The ability to target the type of data to be archived